HMCS Border Cities: Commissioning

 On 24 March 1943, the shipbuilding firm stated that the ship, CN-366, was ready for launching but that it would be necessary, because of ice conditions, to postpone it until at least 15 or 20 April.
 It was desirable that certain guests should be invited for the accompanying ceremony, particularly dignitaries from the sponsoring city of Windsor.
 Unfortunately, this was not done, as the launching of a ship had been required as a part of a Victory Loan ceremony held on 3 May 1943 and the shipyard picked Border Cities for the performance.

 The ship had been named for Windsor, Ontario, or, more strictly, for the adjoining "Border Cities" of East Windsor, Walkerville, Windsor and Sandwich, which had been amalgamated into one city, Windsor, by the Amalgamation Act of 1935.

 Since the name Windsor was already borne by a British destroyer, the Board of Trade of the city had suggested the use of Border Cities and the name had been submitted by Mayor Reaume.
 The city's Rotary Club stated that if the suggestion were accepted, the club would be prepared to adopt the ship and provide comforts to the ship's company by way of extra equipment not supplied by the Naval Service, to the extent of $500 initial expenditure and $250 annually for the duration of the war.

-Once the name had been accepted, prominent citizens of Windsor pointed out that it would be a happy event if the ship could be commissioned in their city.
-The distillery firm of Hiram Walker and Sons, Ltd. had excellent docking facilities in Walkerville and arrangements could be made with them if the department were agreeable to use them for the ceremony.
+Once the name had been accepted, citizens of Windsor pointed out that it would be a happy event if the ship could be commissioned in their city.
+The distillery firm of Hiram Walker and Sons, Ltd. had docking facilities in Walkerville and arrangements could be made with them if the department agreed to use them for the ceremony.
 Attached to the docks were lawns which were quite spacious and lovely, with a balcony which would lend itself nicely for the occasion.